Railway Map of Spain & Portugal

 Sections of the railway networks in neighbouring France and Morocco that fall within the map’s area are also shown, along with sea ferry routes (thin blue lines) and main automobile roads (pale grey lines).

-Freight lines are represented by thin lines with perpendicular dashes, while lines which are extant but no longer in use (such as the line between Colmenar Viejo and Aranda de Duero, north of Madrid) are represented by thinner dashed lines.
+Freight lines are represented by thin lines with perpendicular dashes, while lines that are no longer in use but still intact (such as the line between Colmenar Viejo and Aranda de Duero, north of Madrid) are represented by thinner dashed lines.
+Abandoned or closed lines that are no longer intact are not shown.
 Some stations are omitted where there is a lack of space.

 Detail of the Madrid metropolitan area.